Register to study through Unisa

 When can I apply?

-Applications for the 2017 fee adjustment (missing middle) grant will be open from 8 to 22 March 2017.
+Unisa will accept applications for the 2017 fee adjustment (missing middle) grant from 10 to 22 March 2017.

 How do I apply?